-- Assist Guests [Major points to cover are collection and processing of application paperwork, guest processing, maintain contact with prospects and guests (meeting reminders, e.g.), arrange for and preside over new member induction ceremony.
+Sponsor's last name/surname Sponsor's first name Sponsor's member number Sponsor's club number Assist Guests [Major points to cover are collection and processing of application paperwork, guest processing, maintain contact with prospects and guests (meeting reminders, e.g.), arrange for and preside over new member induction ceremony.
 Do any trainees belong to a club where new members are admitted by "a favorable vote of at least a majority of the active members" as is described in the club constitution?
-Clubs which use Free Toast Host have built-in prospects, friends, and guests mailing lists.
+Clubs which use FreeToastHost have built-in prospects, friends, and guests mailing lists.
 Any trainees using this method?
-Other methods of keeping prospects and guests in the loop to hopefully become members?] - Process Membership Applications [Review all of this.]
-Your responsibilities are in three categories as you can see under the Summary of Responsibilities heading on pages 29 and 30.
+Other methods of keeping prospects and guests in the loop to hopefully become members?]
+Process Membership Applications [Review all of this.]
+Your responsibilities are in four categories as you can see under the Summary of Responsibilities heading on pages 24 and 25.
 Before Club Meetings: [Review all of this.
 SAA works with VPM to ensure on-hand supply of guest packets exists.
 Can buy these from T.I. or make your own.
 How many trainees have guest packets for interested guests?
 Keeping in touch with former members?]
 Upon Arrival at Club Meetings, you greet guests and get them seated next to a member in case they have questions.
 Guest name sticker or badge.
 Be knowledgeable of all club aspects to answer guests' questions.
 If your VPE doesn't cover this task, ask guests if they would like to participate in Table Topics.
 We encourage guests to participate but they're not required to do so.
 Provide the Table Topicsmaster with the names of the guests who are willing to participate.
 After Club Meetings: [Review all of this.]
 Common Scenarios Vice Presidents Membership Face: [either review some of this material quickly or let it be homework].
 R3 is Resources.
 Your first resource is right here, right now.
 Officer training.
 Even if your club elects officers on an annual basis I strongly recommend you attend the summer and winter training.
 Get to as many sessions as you can, not so you can hear the same lecture over and over again, but so that you can hear from and exchange ideas with as many of your fellow VPMs and Toastmasters as possible.
 It's the N word: Networking.
-If you turn to page 31, you'll see a list of links to resources on the T.I. site.
+If you turn to CLH page 25, you'll see a list of links to resources on the T.I. site.
 If you go to the Shop part of the T.I. site and type in those item numbers, you'll be able to either purchase them or download (most of them) at no cost.
 Another resource would perhaps be the VPM who preceded you.
 Visits to other clubs are also a great way to see how your counterparts elsewhere do their job.
 Let's summarize by presenting your homework assignment.

 - 1. Attend as many officer training sessions as you can. - 2.
-Read pages 28 through 31 in the Club Leadership Handbook. - 3.
-Check out the resources on page 31. - 4.
+Read pages 23 through 25 in the Club Leadership Handbook. - 3.
+Check out the resources on page 25. - 4.
 Acquire the supplies you need to properly handle guests. - 5.
 Maintain communication with prospects, guests, and perhaps former members to keep new members coming in to counter natural attrition and have an adequate member base. - 6.
-Consider a membership campaign or contest (cf. CL projects 8 and 10).
+Consider a membership campaign or contest.